VictorHJD/AA_Fox/README.md

 pipeline.
 The environmental covariates are stored as "sample_data" in this object.

-The script stores intermediate data on our server and is in the present not executable anywhere else.
-You can continue with it's output object.
+Similarly, the helminth trait data (found in input_data/helminth_traits.csv; compiled by Carolin Scholz and Emanuel Heitlinger) is storted in the "phloseq" object's "taxon_table").

 We store output as a phyloseq object in 'intermediate_data/PhyloSeqCombi.Rds'

 ## 2) Diversity analysis

-At this point we have all data to perform diversity analysis in 'R/2_iNEXT_fox.R'
+-> R/2_iNEXT_fox.R (by Carolin Scholz, Aimara Planillo, Cedric Scherer and Emanuel Heitlinger)

-We look at three differen masures for alpha (species [q=0], Shannon diversity [q=1] and Simpson diversity [q=2]), beta (jaccard centroid distances) and gamma diversity (rarefied diversity by fox individual).
+We look at three differen masures for alpha diverstiy: species richness [q=0], Shannon diversity [q=1] and Simpson diversity [q=2]), based on the iNext package.
+We compare beta diversity (jaccard centroid distances) using the package vegan and gamma diversity (rarefied diversity by fox individual) again using iNext.

+Diversity data for each fox are appended to the "sample_data" in the phyloseq object.

+## 3) Generalized linear models for helminth abundance

+-> R/3_pre_models.R (by Emanuel Heitlinger)

+Runs generalized linear models on the abundance of individual helminth species

 ## 4) JSDM analysis

-### a) Helminth trait data
-Caro Scholz compiled helminth traits in Dropbox/Project_Canid_Metabarcoding/6_processed_data/traits_grouped.RDS

--> input_data/helminth_traits.csv

-This manual input data can be edited directly.
-It still contains many NAs we might want to add missing information as we progress with analysis/publication.

-AT THIS POINT WE HAVE ALL THE DATA collected and processed (in the phloseq object and the traits table) and the remaining two scripts are only analysing this.

-JSDM_parasites_helminths_AP_20200828.Rmd (by Aimara
+-> 4a_JSDM_helminths.R (by Aimara Planillo)
-Planillo).

--> 4a_JSDM_helminths.R (run the JSDM models)
+Runs the JSDM models

+-> 4b_JSDM_helmAnalysis.R
--> 4b_JSDM_helmAnalysis.R (evaluate and extract posterior effects from JSDM models)
+Evaluates the models and extract posterior effects and plot in

-Runs the model, the model check and shows the results

 ## 5) Comunity composition analyses

-Dropbox/Project_Canid_Metabarcoding/5_scripts/PCA_CS_20200903_1946

--> 5_CommunityComposition.R
+-> 5_CommunityComposition.R (by Emanuel Heitlinger)

+Performs community analyses using the vegan package